OpenLiberty/tutorial-microprofile/README.md

 This tutorial demonstrates how to address cloud-native microservice requirements using MicroProfile technology provided by Open Liberty.
 The tutorial guices can be taken independently, or in the order they are introduced, below.

-If you have feedback on a specific guide, we'd appreciated a github issue or pull request against that guide, and similarly if you have feedback on this tutorial document, please raise an issue or submitt a pull request.
+If you have feedback on a specific guide, we'd appreciated a github issue or pull request against that guide, and similarly if you have feedback on this tutorial document, please raise an issue or submit a pull request.

 ### Creating a RESTful web service